 - Program change from 1 to 10 – channel 1 : load one of the memory.

-- Control Change (1CC – 7 bits / 2CC – 14 bits) : control all faders in midi.
-Midi data is added to fader value to control the corresponding parameter.
+- Control Change (1CC – 7 bits / 2CC – 14 bits) : control all potentiometers in midi.
+Midi data is added to the potentiometer value to control the corresponding parameter.
 For 14 bits MIDI, use CC N for MSB, and CC N+32 for LSB.
 Always send MSB after the LSB.

 The audio in signal can be used in 2 different ways.